subhadig/subhadig.github.io/_posts/2021-09-10-functional-global-menu-on-xfce-with-appmenu-plugin.md

 sudo apt install xfce4-appmenu-plugin
 ```

-### Load GTK_MODULES="appmenu-gtk-module"
+### Load appmenu-gtk-module on startup
 The `xfce4-appmenu-plugin` does not support every menu implementations out of
 the box.
 The `appmenu-gtk-module` exports the unsupported menus to the supported format
 so that `xfce4-appmenu-plugin` can display them.
-`appmenu-gtk-module` gets installed as a transitive dependency of the
+`appmenu-gtk-module` is automatically installed as a transitive dependency of
-`xfce4-appmenu-plugin` but it needs to be loaded on start up.
+the `xfce4-appmenu-plugin` but it needs to be loaded on start up.

 To do that, edit the `/etc/environment` file with root permisson and append the
 following: